-“Exterior projects such as siding, window replacement and door replacement are less intrusive than interior projects in terms of disruptions to daily life tasks, such as cooking, bathing and holidays,” says Dave Lincon Director, Bus.
-Development, & Product Management at Sears Home Services.
+“Exterior projects such as siding, window replacement and door replacement are less intrusive than interior projects in terms of disruptions to daily life tasks, such as cooking, bathing and holidays,” says Dave Lincon, a home improvement expert for Sears Home Services.
 “Therefore, the biggest factors regarding the best time of year for these projects are largely driven by weather.”

 Here’s a jumping-off point to help you find the ideal season to start your next home improvement project.

-If you’re ready to get started on your next home improvement project, here are three tips from Joe Maykut, director of product management at Sears, to help prepare:
+If you’re ready to get started on your next home improvement project, here are three tips from Lincon to help prepare: